32) Father = Absolute Authority

-The (in my view) phenomenally spiritually relevant television show Breaking Bad demonstrates this concept to a society that has lost touch with this reality when the quintessentially rebellious teenager Jesse, despite his natural disinclination for submission to authority, apprentices himself to an obnoxious high school teacher in order to gain scientific power from Mr. White.
+The (in my view) phenomenally relevant television show Breaking Bad demonstrates this concept to a society that has lost touch with this reality when the quintessentially rebellious teenager Jesse, despite his natural disinclination for submission to authority, apprentices himself to an obnoxious high school teacher in order to gain power from him.
 In the process he learns to shut up and listen to instruction.

 The ancient definition of father was not exclusively or even essentially sperm donor, or even head of a family, but absolute authority within a social group.

-Anthropologist Laila Williamson notes that “Infanticide has been practiced on every continent and by people on every level of cultural complexity, from hunter gatherers to high civilizations, including our own ancestors.
-Rather than being an exception, then, it has been the rule.”
+Anthropologist Laila Williamson notes that “Infanticide has been practiced on every continent and by people on every level of cultural complexity, from hunter gatherers to high civilizations.
+Rather than being an exception, it has been the rule.”

 If this sounds barbaric, consider how common it is for parents to terminate a child’s life in modern American society.
 One in five pregnancies – 20% – ended in abortion in 2020,

-The extended family is still the government even today in societies with a long history of stable clan membership, such as in the Middle East and Africa, One’s human rights and provision of needs are not determined and protected by a national government, but by the head of the clan / the Father.
-A child born into the clan system has no prerogatives simply by being born.
-Providing resources for a child could be terminated by the father at will, even to the extent of ending the child’s life.
+The extended family is still the government today in societies with a long history of stable clan membership, such as in the Middle East and Africa, where human rights and provision of needs are not provided by unstable national governments, but by the head of the clan / the Father.

 And just so, in this legal cultural process, was Jesus acknowledged by Joseph despite being conceived by Mary prior to having intercourse with him, and bequeathed his inheritance as the son of David, rightful King of Israel.